Russel A. Ebert, Ellwood City, PA – Obituary

-ELLWOOD CITY, Pennsylvania (MyValleyTributes) – Former area resident Russel A. Ebert, 105, passed away at his residence in Palm Desert, Californi. on Friday, August 23, 2019.
+ELLWOOD CITY, Pennsylvania (MyValleyTributes) – Former area resident Russel A. Ebert, 105, passed away at his residence in Palm Desert, California on Friday, August 23, 2019.

 Russel was born in Zelienople on May 7, 1914 to the late William H. and Elizabeth Domhoff Ebert.